 If you want to stray away from the crowd and go even further than just a change of color, but really stand out change the main shape and classic design of your tulip.
 Be the pirate of the flower community!

-The tulip below is an explosion of both color, shape, and inspiration.
+Other tulips are an explosion of both color, shape, and inspiration.
 The shape itself is delicate, but it still remains very bold in it’s individuality as beautiful as it is.
 This is a flower that will make someone stop and look and ask questions.

-This lavender and frayed tulip is dainty and precious, very feminine, but also incredibly original.
+A lavender and frayed tulip is dainty and precious, very feminine, but also incredibly original.
 The frayed edges would look lovely in a very contemporary room and illuminated beautifully by natural light.
 This is for a very specific aesthetic.